RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 ### FAQ

 - Can I use a dataset from Kaggle instead?
-No, because too many people use Kaggle datasets so employers are sick of them.
+No, because they have done they hard work for you.
 - I can't use code to download my dataset, can I just manually download it?
 No, because your entire workflow needs to be reproducible.
 Please fix the download problem or pick a different dataset.
 - How much should I write?
 Most students submit something in the two-to-six-page range, but it's really up to you.
 Be precise and thorough.
 - My data is about apartment blocks/NBA/League of Legends so there's no ethical or bias aspect, what do I do?
 Please re-read the readings to better understand bias and ethics.
 If you really can't think of something, then it might be worth picking a different dataset.